 - Thinning mucous membranes that make the airway more vulnerable to injuries.

 - Age-related cognitive changes.
-Elders who have dementia or brain injuries or who have suffered a stroke may have difficulties with mobility or following directions.
+Elders with dementia or brain injuries or who have suffered a stroke may have difficulties with mobility or following directions.
 This may increase the risk of airway injuries and make compliance more difficult.

 Neonates likewise face special airway concerns.
-Newborns prefer breathing through the nose and may not open the mouth if there is an obstruction.
+Newborns are obligate nose breathers and may not open their mouths if there is an obstruction.
 This means that an obstruction in the nose of a neonate is as threatening as an obstruction in the throat would be in an older person.
 Their tiny airways can make suctioning difficult and necessitate small catheters.
 The risk of injury is also greater in this population, so a slow and careful approach is critically important.